yujikawa/mypage/development/ddd.md

 - You can create a diary.
 - You can only write 140 characters.
-- You can create it once a day.
+- You can create 5 articles a day.

 It's too useless. lol